sennetsen/vehicle-service/README.md

 DB_PASSWORD=your_password
 DB_PORT=5432
 ```
-- Note: the default username and password for PostgreSQL is `postgres`.
+- Note: the default username and password for PostgreSQL is usually `postgres`.

-5. Now the server is ready to start.
+8. Now the server is ready to start.
 Start it with the following command:
 ```bash
 npm start
 ```